‘The virus spares no one’: World reacts to Trump’s positive coronavirus test

 “Like millions of Israelis, Sara and I are thinking of President Donald Trump and First Lady Melania Trump and wish our friends a full and speedy recovery,” Netanyahu, a close Trump ally, tweeted.

 “My best wishes to President Trump and the First Lady.
-Hope they both have a speedy recovery from coronavirus,” said Johnson, who was diagnosed himself with the infection in late March and spent a week in a London hospital, where he received oxygen therapy.
+Hope they both have a speedy recovery from coronavirus,” said Johnson, who was diagnosed with the infection in late March and spent a week in a London hospital, where he received oxygen therapy.

 Russian President Vladimir Putin issued a tribute to Trump, reportedly writing in a telegram: “I am confident that your vital energy, high spirits, and optimism will help you cope with the dangerous virus.”
 The Kremlin said this week that Putin plans to be vaccinated soon against the coronavirus with an experimental Russian vaccine.

 Trump has often faced widespread criticism from abroad over his handling of the pandemic.
-Foreign researchers have repeatedly criticized the Trump administration for failing to adequately take into account scientific advice in the coronavirus response, as the death toll of the United States continues to climb past the 207,000 mark.
+Foreign researchers have repeatedly criticized the Trump administration for failing to adequately take into account scientific advice in the coronavirus response, as the death toll in the United States continues to climb past the 207,000 mark.

 In July, Trump donned a face mask for the first time in public after months of downplaying their importance in the global effort to slow transmission and previously mocking Democratic rival Joe Biden for wearing a face covering.